 Bee in the Woods a forest school kindergarten

 Dharma Primary School uses the woodland garden on a regular Wednesday

 Wild Bee are a growing project, specialising in growing edible pollinators to encourage the wild bee population

 There are opportunities to volunteer at the gardens, in activities such as conservation management, pond-building, tree-care and more, if you would like to get involved please contact Helen Starr-Keddle.
 If you would like to volunteer for any of the projects please get in touch with them in the first instance.

-There are several plots still available in the gardens – Is your group looking for a plot of land to start a community food-growing project?
+There are plots still available in the gardens – Is your group looking for a plot of land to start a community food-growing project?
 Do you need a woodland space to undertake education activities?
 If you would like to find out more, please download the information pack and application form below.
 We operate a rolling application deadline.
-You can get in touch with Helen at any time to have a chat on 07850 002596 or email email@example.com
+You can also hire the woodland spaces for a day for events You can get in touch with Helen at any time to have a chat on 07850 002596 or email email@example.com